1laurelverma/FixHealth_Assignment/README.md

 ## How to run the Project

-1. go to base directy
+1. Go to base directy
 2. npm i
 3. npm start